Middle Eastern and Islamic Studies (2018 - 2020)

 MEIS-UA 690 Identical to HIST-UA 531.
 4 points.

-Main political, social, economic, and intellectual currents of the 20th century.
+Main political, social, economic, and intellectual currents of the 19th and 20th centuries.
 Emphasis on historical background and development of current problems in the region.
-Topics: imperialism, nationalism, religion, Orientalism, women, class formation, oil, the Arab-Israeli crisis, and the Iranian revolution.
+Topics: imperialism, nationalism, modern state formation, religion, Orientalism, gender, class formation, oil, the Arab-Israeli crisis, anticolonial revolutions, the Lebanese Civil War, neoliberalism, and the 2011 Arab uprisings.

 Islam and the West